 As a result of the COVID-19 pandemic, we have temporarily closed our headquarters and other offices, required our employees and contractors to predominately work remotely, and implemented travel restrictions, all of which represent a significant disruption in how we operate our business.
 The operations of our partners and customers have likewise been disrupted.
-The worldwide spread of the COVID-19 virus is expected to result in a global slowdown of economic activity.
-While the duration and extent of the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the extent and effectiveness of containment actions, it has already had an adverse effect on the global economy and the ultimate societal and economic impact of the COVID-19 pandemic remains unknown.
+The worldwide spread of the COVID-19 virus has resulted in a global slowdown of economic activity.
+While the duration and extent of the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, it has already had an adverse effect on the global economy and the ultimate societal and economic impact of the COVID-19 pandemic remains unknown.
 In particular, the ongoing COVID-19 pandemic has caused significant disruptions to the airline industry that could persist and result in reduced demand for air travel for the foreseeable future.
-We have experienced, and expect to continue to experience, diminished demand for leases of our engine and aircraft as a result of the COVID-19 pandemic, which has significantly disrupted domestic and international passenger airline travel.
-While these COVID-19 pandemic-related impacts have not to date, in the aggregate, had a material adverse impact on our business, results of operations and financial condition, we are unable to predict the extent or duration of these impacts as they will depend on future developments, which are highly uncertain and cannot be predicted at this time, such as the duration of the coronavirus pandemic and the timing and extent that passenger airline travel will increase and recover to levels before the pandemic.
-Potential challenges for our Company include declines in the values of aircraft, engines and related aircraft equipment in our portfolio, lower market rents for engines and aircraft offered for lease by us, and reduced demand by potential and existing customers for additional or replacement engines offered by us.
+We have experienced, and expect to continue to experience, diminished demand for leases of our engines and aircraft as a result of the COVID-19 pandemic, which has significantly disrupted domestic and international passenger airline travel.
+These COVID-19 pandemic-related impacts have, in the aggregate, had a material adverse impact on our business, results of operations and financial condition.
+For example, in the second quarter of fiscal 2020, our lease rent revenue decreased by \$6.6 million, or 14.6%, and our spare parts and equipment sales declined by \$11.6 million, or 80%, compared to the same period in fiscal 2019.
+We also wrote down \$0.5 million with respect to equipment as a result of impacts from COVID-19.
+We are unable to predict the extent or duration of these impacts as they will depend on future developments, which are highly uncertain and cannot be predicted at this time, such as the duration of the coronavirus pandemic, the incidents and extent of outbreaks, the availability and effectiveness of treatments for COVID-19, and the timing and extent that passenger airline travel will increase and recover to levels before the pandemic.
+Potential challenges for our Company include further declines in the values of aircraft, engines and related aircraft equipment in our portfolio, lower market rents for engines and aircraft offered for lease by us, and continued and further reductions in demand by potential and existing customers for additional or replacement engines offered by us.
 In addition, the significant cash flow issues faced by airlines, including some of our customers, may cause some of our customers to be unable to timely meet their lease obligations to us or go out of business.
 Any nonpayment or late payment of lease payments by a significant lessee or combination of lessees could in turn impose limits on our ability to fund our ongoing operations as well as cause defaults under our debt obligations.
-Even after the COVID-19 pandemic has subsided, we may experience materially adverse impacts to our business due to any resulting economic recession or depression.
+Even after the COVID-19 pandemic has subsided, we may experience materially adverse impacts to our business due to a lingering economic recession or any resulting depression.
 Additionally, concerns over the economic impact of COVID-19 have caused extreme volatility in financial and other capital markets which has and may continue to adversely impact the market value of our common stock and may adversely affect our ability to access capital markets.
 In addition, COVID-19 related impacts may also have the effect of heightening other risks described in our Annual Report on Form 10-K for the year ended December 31, 2019.